-Parents who intend to take pupils out of school for a term time holiday or extended leave are required to complete a Term Time Holiday form requesting a leave of absence for their child stating the purpose, no later than 4 weeks before the holiday or leave is due to commence.
-(These can be found in the front entrance).
+Parents who intend to take pupils out of school for a term time holiday or extended leave are required to write to the Headteacher requesting a leave of absence for their child stating the purpose, no later than 4 weeks before the holiday or leave is due to commence.
+Holiday request forms are available in the school entrance hall or by speaking to the admin team.